111 YEARS STRONG...

 Northland College Student Publications (NCSP) oversees the creation, publication, and distribution of content reflecting the student voice and experience; we are an independent tableau from which to harness and bring life to community creativity and perspective.
-The NCSP team as an organization consists of writers, contributors, editors, and managers of their respective entities, and are funded by the Northland College (NC) general fund.
+The NCSP team as an organization consists of writers, contributors, editors, and managers of their respective entities, and are a division of Northland College Academic Affairs.
 Content presented on this website and historically is not a reflection of NCSP or defunct entities' beliefs or values, nor of the College or the individual contributor, but rather, are an expression of thoughts had by the community at large.
 Content not deemed relevant to or sponsored (while never innately endorsed) by NCSP and historically aligned defunct entities of the student body are not presented here, but may be historically relevant for sake of their own independent platform and voice.
 Editorials and responses to content presented and not presented here as deemed relevant to the NC community by NCSP staff are encouraged and may be eligible for financial compensation from no more than one party when published in Drifts.

-Submissions to all publications are accepted from students, faculty, staff, alumni, and all who have ever called the Northland College community "home".
+Submissions to all publications are accepted from students, faculty, staff, alumni, and all who have ever called the Northland College community "home."
 Updates on submission deadlines will be posted periodically on the front-page NOTICEBOARD.
-At present NCSP publishes print copies of Drifts, Slush, Mosaic, and Wedge, but historically has encapsulated a wider breadth, including many defunct publications digitized on this website, others that have yet to be digitized and or located, and a freeform radio station (97.7 WRNC-LP) managed primarily under one of NCSP’s longest-lived former names, NC Communications Commissions (CommComm/ComCom).
+At present NCSP publishes print copies of Drifts, Slush, Mosaic, and Wedge, but historically has encapsulated a wider breadth, including many defunct publications digitized on this website, others that have yet to be digitized and or located, and a freeform radio station (97.7 WRNC-LP, which is in the process of being resurrected as a novel podcast named Ripple) managed primarily under one of NCSP’s longest-lived former names, NC Communications Commissions (CommComm/ComCom).
 Further details describing each of these are listed on this page.
 All aforementioned publications, their predecessors, trajectories and successors, including direct associations, have been absorbed by and will be maintained as assets of the Office of NCSP unless otherwise noted.

 An additional objective of this website is in partnership with the Northland College Archives Collection (volunteer-operated) to solicit a supplementation to our materials for our archive collections, both of student publications from throughout history, and anything else deemed relevant to Northland's unique history as an institution.
 Lists of sought-after materials are located on the _ARCHIVES_ tab and are updated regularly, with details on how to contribute to the NC Archives.